|Degrees & Certificates||Tips & Tutorials|

 If yes, then you must consult with an SBCC Academic Counselor.

 Is SBCC the only college you have attended?

-If yes, then log on to your Pipeline account and run a Degree Works Audit.
+If yes, then log on to your Pipeline account , go to Course Planning, and run a Degree Works Audit.
 You will need to identify the catalog year for each degree(s) or certificate(s) for which you will be applying.
 Your choice of catalog year must be within your catalog rights.

 Your Degree Works report considers and applies current semester "in progress" (IP) coursework.
-If the report says on page one that "All Requirements Have been Met" you are eligible to apply.
+If the report shows that all requirements have been or will be met including IP coursework, you are eligible to apply.
 The report may include "In-Progress Course" work.

 If all requirements have not been satisfied according to Degree Works and you believe you are eligible, contact an academic counselor.

 Meet with an academic counselor to have external coursework evaluated.
 Official transcripts from all colleges previously attended need to be on file with the SBCC Admissions & Records Office.
 Your academic counselor will assist you in evaluating your external coursework and with filing the degree and/or certificate application(s).

 If you have only attended Santa Barbara City College: